SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 #

-## Conviction Pyramid of Portfolio Construction
+## The Conviction Pyramid of Portfolio Construction

 ![Image of Pyramid](asset/portfolio_pyramid.png)